Sariska Tiger Reserve: Fauna

-Apart from the Bengal tiger, the reserve harbours many wildlife species including sloth bear, Indian leopard, jungle cat, caracal, striped hyena, golden jackal, chital, sambar deer, nilgai, wild boar, small Indian civet, Javan mongoose, ruddy mongoose, honey badger, Rhesus macaque and Northern plains gray langur and Indian hare.
+Apart from the Bengal tiger, the reserve harbours many wildlife species, including sloth bear, Indian leopard, jungle cat, caracal, striped hyena, golden jackal, chital, sambar deer, nilgai, wild boar, small Indian civet, Javan mongoose, ruddy mongoose, honey badger, rhesus macaque, and Northern plains gray langur, and Indian hare.

-Bird species present include grey francolin, white-throated kingfisher, Indian peafowl, bush quail, sandgrouse, treepie, golden-backed woodpecker, crested serpent eagle and the Indian eagle-owl.
+Bird species present include grey francolin, white-throated kingfisher, Indian peafowl, bush quail, sandgrouse, treepie, golden-backed woodpecker, crested serpent eagle, and the Indian eagle-owl.

 Tiger extinction and relocation

 Tiger extension

 In 2003, 16 tigers lived in the reserve.
-In 2004, it was reported that no tigers were sighted in the reserve, and that no indirect evidence of tiger presence was found such as pug marks, scratch marks on trees, scats.
-The Rajasthan Forest Department explained that "the tigers had temporarily migrated outside the reserve and would be back after monsoon season".
+In 2004, it was reported that no tigers were sighted in the reserve, and that no indirect evidence of tiger presence was found, such as pug marks, scratch marks on trees, or scats.
+The Rajasthan Forest Department explained that "the tigers had temporarily migrated outside the reserve and would be back after the monsoon season".
 Project Tiger staff backed this assumption.
 In January 2005, it was reported that there were no tigers left in Sariska.

 In July 2008, two tigers from Ranthambhore National Park were relocated to Sariska Tiger Reserve.
 Another female tiger was relocated in February 2009.

 In 2012, two tiger cubs and their mother were spotted in the reserve bringing the total number of tigers to seven with five adults.
 In July 2014, two more cubs were spotted, so that there were 11 tigers in total.

 As of October 2018, there were 18 tigers including five cubs.
 By 2020, the tiger population in the reserve has risen to 20.

 Tiger population rose to 30 tigers in 2023.